R4WD4WG/Excel_SheetDawgExtractor/README.md

-# Excel_SheetDawgExtractor
+# Excel SheetDawgExtractor

+An open-source TypeScript project for Microsoft Excel 365 that extracts data from sheets with similar naming patterns and outputs the results to a new sheet.

-MIT License
+## License

+This project is licensed under the MIT License.

+## Author

-Author - R4WD4WG, 05/01/2023
+R4WD4WG, 05/01/2023

+## Features

-Office Script file that will look for sheets with a similar naming pattern & then look for corresponding values (as a lookup).
+- Look for sheets with similar naming patterns
+- Perform lookups for corresponding values
-This script will output to a new sheet at the end of the worksheet.
+- Output results to a new sheet

-How to run in Microsoft Excel 365:
+## Installation & Usage

-1. Place this file into: Documents --> "Office Scripts" (Create a folder if this doesn't already exist)
+1. Save the Office Script file to: `Documents/Office Scripts` (create the folder if it doesn't exist).
-2. Launch Microsoft Excel
+2. Launch Microsoft Excel 365.
-3. At the top, find the "Automate" ribbon
+3. Open the "Automate" ribbon at the top.
-4. Hit "New Script" to the left hand side of this top ribbon
+4. Click "New Script" on the left side of the ribbon.

-The script should appear.
+5. The script should appear.
 If not, copy & paste the content into a new script within Excel.

-Change cell references, page references, etc to fit your own needs.
-Can scale to any size depending on computing power.
+Customize cell references, sheet names, etc., to fit your needs.
+The script can scale to any size depending on computing power.